 • The price is right.

-Alright, there really is only one “pro” here, but it’s a big one: you can save a whole lot of money.
-Being the frugal person that you are, this is, of course, your main reason for buying a salvage vehicle.
+There is one big, obvious “pro” here: you can save a whole lot of money.
+If frugal is your middle name, this is, of course, your main reason for buying a salvage vehicle.
 Salvages are relatively cheap, sometimes selling for pennies on the dollar.
-And you see the potential where no one else does.
+And you may see the potential where no one else does.

 The Cons of a Salvage Title